I-Need-More-Coffee/i-need-more-coffee.github.io/README.md

 │           └── Device photos are all aggregated into this folder for cleanliness.
 ├── README.md
 │   └── The page you're reading right now.
-├── style.css
+├── shell.nix
+│   └── Nix shell config, easily and automatically creates an isolated environment to built and test site ├── style.css
 │   └── Stylesheet for the site.
 └── templates